quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 underlying platform in a batch of multiple packets.
 This batch can contain enough packets to cause multiple acknowledgements to be sent.

-To avoid sending multiple acknowledgements in rapid succession, an endpoint MAY process all packets in a batch before determining whether a threshold has been met and an acknowledgement is to be sent in response.
+To avoid sending multiple acknowledgements in rapid succession, an endpoint can process all packets in a batch before determining whether to send an ACK frame in response, as stated in {{Section 13.2.2 of QUIC-TRANSPORT}}.

 # Computation of Probe Timeout Period